Incoming Exchange Students

 What if I miss the registration date due to examination at my home university?

-If you are unable to arrive on time for Registration, please inform the Office of University Registrar via this form.
+If you are unable to arrive on time for Registration, please inform the Office of University Registrar via this enquiry form.
 The Office of University Registrar will only provide this special arrangement to students with valid reasons.
-Students must fill this form up at least 2 weeks prior to the registration date with the following details:
+Students must fill in this enquiry form up at least 2 weeks prior to the registration date with the following details:

 • Full name